rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

     :scope: system
     :tags: security, performance, numerics

-    To avoid runtime panics and unexpected wraparound behavior, it is important to avoid arithmetic overflow.
+    Eliminate arithmetic overflow to avoid runtime panics and unexpected wraparound behavior.
-    In cases where wraparound behavior is intentional, explicit wrapping functions can be used.
-    On the other hand, it is important to allow inline arithmetic expressions for readability.
+    Use explicit wrapping or saturation semantics in cases where these behaviors are intentional.
     Range checking can be accomplished using a variety of mechanisms, provided that the possibility of arithmetic overflow is elimianted.
+    Inline arithmetic expressions are often important for readability.

     .. rationale::
         :id: rat_LvrS1jTCXEOk
         :status: draft

-        Avoid runtime panics in safety-critical software.
+        Avoid runtime panics in safety-related software.
         Wraparound can result in unexpected values, which can lead to logic errors.

     .. non_compliant_example::